IIIT-Sricity-FSD-2024-2028/37_PropSync/DomainExpertInteraction.md

 **Core workflows**
 **Workflow 1:** Maintenance Request → Approval → Closure
 **Trigger:**
- Tenant or Owner raises a maintenance request for a property issue.
+ Owner raises a maintenance request for a property issue.
 **Steps:**

 1. Requests are submitted through the system with issue details.